-Grade Two Foundational Objectives
+Grade Three Foundational Objectives

 The foundational objectives describe the required content of the Arts Education program.
-What follows is a description of each foundational objective, how it applies to students at the grade two level, and how its achievement can be evaluated by the teacher.
+What follows is a description of each foundational objective, how it applies to students at the grade three level, and how its achievement can be evaluated by the teacher.

-1. Begin to associate their movements with things they observe in the world around them.
+1. Associate their movements with things they observe in their world.